carlosmhanft/eda-amazon-fires/README.md

 Brief analysis of Amazon Forest fires reported from 1998 to 2017.

-The data is a compilation of datasets from official government reports and posted on Kaggle by Luís Gustavo Modelli.
+The data is a compilation of official government reports and was posted on Kaggle by Luís Gustavo Modelli.

 More info here : [Kaggle Dataset](https://www.kaggle.com/gustavomodelli/forest-fires-in-brazil)